4th of July Safety Tips

 What’s meant to be an innocent, neighborly activity can quickly turn into a disaster without the proper precautions.
 Fireworks on Independence Day account for 28% of all fires and at least that amount in fire-related injuries according to the National Fire Protection Agency (NFPA).
-In honor of the holiday, our top four tips are below and the full list from the US Consumer Product Safety Commission (CPSC) can be found here.
+In honor of the holiday, our top four tips are below and the full list from the US Consumer Product Safety Commission (CPSC).

 Keep All Fireworks Away From Children

 The staggering number of ER visits during this time of year tell us that this firework safety tip doesn’t go without saying.
 About one-third of emergency room patients being seen for fireworks injuries were under 15 years of age (nine percent were under five).
 All fireworks, even sparklers, are a risk to children.
 Sparklers, burning at temperatures of up to 2,000 degrees, account for 28% of emergency room fireworks injuries during the 4th of July celebrations.
 Always have a designated adult supervising children when fireworks are present.